MeedowDev/Meadow-AI/README.md

 The project currently does the following things.

-- Provide tailored crop recommendations based on their location
+- Provides tailored crop recommendations based on their location
 - Provides continuous guidance on effective cultivation practices throughout the growing season
-- assist farmers in acquiring the right seeds
+- Assist farmers in acquiring the right seeds
 - Offers the option to save the crop selected